Gwabegar railway line: Services

 Primary traffic on the line today is coal trains from the Airly Colliery following the closures of the Baal Bone and Charbon collieries.
 Coal operations were initiated by the State Rail Authority at Baal Bone in July 1986 and at Charbon in December 1986.
 Charbon Colliery closed in 2015.
 Mining activities ceased at Baal Bone in 2011.
 The only remaining coal activity north of Wallerawang is at Airly Colliery.

 Cement from Kandos Cement Works was a regular source of traffic until the work's closure in 2011.

 Grain was formerly shipped from silos at locations such as Gwabegar, Baradine, and Bugaldie, on the now closed section of line north of Binnaway.
 Silos continue in use at locations such as Neilrex and Birriwa.
 The flour mill sidings at Gulgong are no longer connected to the line.

 Passenger services from Lithgow to Gulgong via Mudgee were operated with 620/720 rail cars, then DEB sets until their replacement with coaches in the early 1980s.

-Commencing in 2018, with the restoration of the Kandos-Rylstone section, Lachlan Valley Railway and Lithgow State Mines Railway regularly operate their heritage train services between Lithgow and Rylstone, with shuttles between Rylstone and Kandos.
+Commencing in 2018, with the restoration of the Kandos-Rylstone section, Lachlan Valley Railway and Lithgow State Mine Railway regularly operate their heritage train services between Lithgow and Rylstone, with shuttles between Rylstone and Kandos.